kthecoder/AIBlue/README.md

 The AI system in written in C++, the sensors and operators written in GdScript and make function calls to the C++ code.

+Code is no longer _generated from paddy-exe/GDExtensionSummator_ but [the Godot quickstart template for GDExtension development with Godot 4.0+.](https://github.com/godotengine/godot-cpp-template).
+(Github gives no way to remove that from the repo without wiping this one and remaking it.)

 # Usage

 Godot 4.4 is the currently used Version.